jarzeckil/mtab-app/README.md

 ## 📦 Getting Started

 ### Prerequisites
-* Docker & Docker Compose
+* **Recommended:** Docker & Docker Compose (That's it!
+Java/Maven are NOT required for the Docker setup).
-* Java JDK 17 or higher
-* Maven (optional, wrapper included)

-### Why Docker?
-This project uses Docker to orchestrate the PostgreSQL database.
-This allows you to run the application without installing and configuring a local database server manually.
-It guarantees that the database version and configuration match the application's requirements perfectly.

-### Installation
+* **For Local Dev:** Java JDK 21 and Maven (Only if you want to run the app outside Docker).

+### 🐳 Option 1: Quick Start (Docker - Recommended)
+The entire environment (Application + Database) is containerized.
+This ensures the app runs exactly as intended, regardless of your local OS.

 1.  **Clone the repository**
     ```bash